SUB-02 Application for New Titles

 3 Separate Titles

-The proprietor of two or more complete lots (which also includes the whole of any part-lot as defined in s.21(1) of TP & D Act) in a title may apply (using a Application for a New or Balanced Title form) for the creation and registration of separate titles for each of the lots or part-lots without the consent of the WAPC.
+The proprietor of two or more complete lots (which also includes the whole of any part-lot as defined in s.147(1) P&D Act) in a title may apply (using an Application for New Titles (Subject to Survey) form) for the creation and registration of separate titles for each of the lots or part-lots without the consent of the WAPC.
 The existing duplicate certificate of title (if any) must be produced.

 3.1 What is meant by a Part-Lot

-Essentially, a part-lot as defined in s.21(1) of TP&D Act is a particular part of a former whole lot which remains and is shown on a plan or diagram of subdivision after that former whole lot has in some way been divided or reduced in size.
-It will normally (but will not necessarily be) specifically identified as a Pt-lot in any relevant certificate of title.
-Some common examples of what constitutes a part-lot for the purposes of s.21(1) of TP&D Act are as follows:
+Essentially, a part-lot as defined in s.147(1) P&D Act is a particular part of a former whole lot which remains and is shown on a plan or diagram of subdivision after that former whole lot has in some way been divided or reduced in size.
+It will normally (but will not necessarily) be specifically identified as a Pt-lot in any relevant certificate of title.
+Some common examples of what constitutes a part-lot for the purposes of s.147(1) P&D Act are as follows:

 - Part-lots that come into existence as a result of small resumptions, road-widenings and creation of new roads.
 In these cases, there has previously been a whole lot, created on a plan or diagram approved by the WAPC, which has lost part of its area.